WHO WE ARE

 To some, the encouragement to not give money to panhandlers may appear cruel.
 Panhandlers always have a good story, and some of the stories are real.
 But the overwhelming opinion of those involved in homeless and crisis advocacy is that all too often, money contributed to panhandlers is used to purchase alcohol and/or illegal drugs.
 We believe by providing Resource Guides to panhandlers instead of giving them money will lead them to the proper resources to obtain help.

-SHELTER PROGRAM (IN REORGANIZATION)
+COLD WEATHER SHELTER PROGRAM

 WHY HELP THEM WITH A SHELTER?